-Our previous article "Whistle Training Basics" learned that whistles are the perfect tool for getting a dog’s attention as they are great for distance training or noisy surroundings.
+In our previous article, "Whistle Training Basics," we learned that whistles are the perfect tool for getting a dog’s attention as they are great with distance training or noisy surroundings.
 It can be used for various commands, but we recommend teaching no more than two commands per training session.

 Here are some steps that will get you started with the whistle training.